Will 2022 be the year to drive more occupancy for India’s real estate?

 After three tough years, India’s real estate sector is hoping that 2022 will be the turnaround year.
 With Covid–19 being accepted as a part of the new normal, 2022 is expected to see less volatility than previous years.

-Pent-up demand and low interest rates could drive up residential sales — mostly mid range and luxury home sales — in the immediate quarters.
-Growth rates could slow because of base effects, say some.
+Pent-up demand and low interest rates could drive up residential sales – mostly mid range and luxury home sales; in the immediate quarters.
+Growth rates could slow down because of base-effects, say some.

-New asset classes in commercial real estate – warehouse and data centre – would drive investor interest in 2022.

-Data from Anarock Group show residential unit supply between January and September 2021 was at 1.63 lakh across the top seven Indian cities (Delhi NCR, Mumbai, Chennai, Kolkata, Bengaluru, Hyderabad and Pune) – a 27 per cent increase over 2020 full year.
+Data from ANAROCK Group shows, residential unit supply between January and September 2021 was at 1.63 lakh across the top 7 Indian cities (Delhi NCR, Mumbai, Chennai, Kolkata, Bengaluru, Hyderabad and Pune) – a 27 per cent increase over 2020 full year.

 On the other hand, sales stood at 1.45 lakh units, or 5 per cent higher than in the whole of 2020.

-Also read: Sensex, Nifty end a year full of milestones on a high note

-Sequential analysis show supply of units in July-September to be at 64,500 or 1.8x rise over April to June period of the year; while sales saw a 2.6x jump to 2,800 units.
+Sequential analysis show supply of units in July -September to be at 64,500 or a 1.8x rise over April to June period of the year; while sales saw a 2.6x jump to 2,800 units.

-“Share of ready-to-move-in homes has increased with people not wanting the uncertainties of under-construction projects,” he said.

-Also read: Commercial real estate likely to see uptick in 3-6 months: Deloitte India’s Vijay KR

-Reports suggest PE investments, which increased to $420 million in January–September 2021, were higher than the whole of 2020.
+Reports suggest PE investments, which increased to $420 million in January –September 2021, was higher than the whole of 2020.

 Recovery in rental income is expected to be up to 75 per cent of pre-Covid rentals for FY22 (April 2021 to March 2022), which was around 45-50 per cent in FY21.
 During FY23, rental income is likely to be “in line or better than” the numbers achieved in the pre-Covid year.